Field Trips

 Please remember these guidelines:

-• Preregistration with the trip leader is required; you are NOT registered until you receive a confirmation from the trip leader.
+• NOTE: For trips with a participant limit, registration with the trip leader is required.
+In those cases, you are NOT registered until you receive a confirmation from the trip leader.

 • Field trips are open to nonmembers.